Scope of this guide

 An average termination payment would be around 2 to 4 months gross pay which is in additional to the other components including notice pay and holiday pay (where applicable).

-Our settlement agreement calculator can give you and idea of what amount could be paid.
+Our settlement agreement calculator can give you and idea of what an average settlement agreement amount could be paid.